Curator-Discord-Bot/Curator/README.md

 as some tables depend upon others.

 ## Run
+*Linux users might need to replace `python` with `python3`.*
 ```shell
 python bot.py
 ```

 ## Contact
-If you have any questions, or would like to discuss the bot, you can find me on Discord: Ruukas#9050.
+If you have any questions, or would like to discuss the bot, you can find me on Discord: `Ruukas#9050`.